abego/lab-perform/README.md

 calls is executed multiple times, both in the "without memoization" and the "with memoization" scenario.

+_(General remark regarding performance measurements: To get the durations the test cases are repeated 3 times, started individually from the IDE, and the lowest number is used.
+Results in "real world" may vary.)_

 __Results: Run Small Sample multiple times__
 - 68 ms - `perform` without memoization (`perform_withoutMemoization_smallSampleMultipleTimes`).
 - 36 ms - `perform` with memoization (`perform_withMemoization_smallSampleMultipleTimes`).